 - In one recent year, the AAA estimates there were 737,100 hit-and-run crashes throughout the U.S. That’s one hit-and-run accident every 43 seconds.
 Hit-and-run accidents caused over 2,000 reported fatalities in a single year.

-- The number of hit-and-run accident fatalities has increased by an average rate of 7.2 percent every year for more than a decade.
-This rising number is largely due to an increase in fatal hit-and-runs involving pedestrians and other non-vehicle occupants.
+- The number of hit-and-run accident fatalities has increased by 7.2 percent yearly for over a decade.
+This rising number is mainly due to increased fatal hit-and-runs involving pedestrians and non-vehicle occupants.